-When power supplies are first applied to the AD7476/AD7477/ AD7478, the ADC may power up in either Power-Down mode or Normal mode.
+When power supplies are first applied to the AD7476/AD7477/ AD7478, the ADC may power up in either power-down mode or in normal mode.
 Because of this, it is best to allow a dummy cycle to elapse to ensure the part is fully powered up before attempting a valid conversion.
-Likewise, if it is intended to keep the part in the Power-Down mode while not in use and the user wants the part to power up in Power-Down mode, the dummy cycle may be used to ensure the device is in power-down by executing a cycle such as that shown in Figure 12.
-Once supplies are applied to the AD7476/AD7477/AD7478, the power-up time is the same as that when powering up from the Power-Down mode.
-It takes approximately 1 us to fully power up if the part powers up in Normal mode.
-It is not necessary to wait 1 us before executing a dummy cycle to ensure the desired mode of operation.
+Likewise, if it is intended to keep the part in the power-down mode while not in use and the user wishes the part to power up in power-down mode, the dummy cycle may be used to ensure the device is in power-down by executing a cycle such as that shown in Figure 18.
+Once supplies are applied to the AD7476/AD7477/AD7478, the power-up time is the same as that when powering up from the power-down mode.
+It takes approximately 1 μs to fully power up if the part powers up in normal mode.
+It is not necessary to wait 1 μs before executing a dummy cycle to ensure the desired mode of operation.
 Instead, the dummy cycle can occur directly after power is supplied to the ADC.
 If the first valid conversion is then performed directly after the dummy conversion, care must be taken to ensure that adequate acquisition time has been allowed.
-As mentioned earlier, when powering up from the Power-Down mode, the part will return to track upon the first SCLK edge applied after the falling edge of $\overline{CS}$ .
-However, when the ADC powers up initially after supplies are applied, the track-and-hold will already be in track.
-This means that if the ADC powers up in the desired mode of operation, and a dummy cycle is not required to change mode, then a dummy cycle is not required to place the track-and-hold into track.
+As mentioned earlier, when powering up from the power-down mode, the part will return to track upon the first SCLK edge applied after the falling edge of \overline{CS} .
+However, when the ADC powers up initially after supplies are applied, the track and hold will already be in track.
+This means that if the ADC powers up in the desired mode of operation, and a dummy cycle is not required to change mode, a dummy cycle is not required to place the track and hold into track.

-POWER VS. THROUGHPUT RATE
+POWER VERSUS THROUGHPUT RATE

-By using the Power-Down mode on the AD7476/AD7477/AD7478 when not converting, the average power consumption of the ADC decreases at lower throughput rates.
-Figure 14 shows how as the throughput rate is reduced, the device remains in its power-down state longer, and the average power consumption over time drops accordingly.
+By using the power-down mode on the AD7476/AD7477/AD7478 when not converting, the average power consumption of the ADC decreases at lower throughput rates.
+Figure 20 shows how as the throughput rate is reduced, the device remains in its power-down state longer and the average power consumption over time drops accordingly.

-For example, if the AD7476/AD7477 is operated in a continuous sampling mode with a throughput rate of 100 kSPS and a SCLK of 20 MHz ( $V{\rm DD}$ = 5 V), and the device is placed in the Power-Down mode between conversions, then the power consumption is calculated as follows.
-The power dissipation during normal operation is 17.5 mW ( $V{\rm DD}$ = 5 V).
-If the power-up time is one dummy cycle, i.e., 1 μs, and the remaining conversion time is another cycle, i.e., 1 μs, then the AD7476/ AD7477/AD7478 can be said to dissipate 17.5 mW for 2 us during each conversion cycle.
-If the throughput rate is 100 kSPS, the cycle time is 10 μs and the average power dissipated during each cycle is $(2/10) \times (17.5 \text{ mW}) = 3.5 \text{ mW}$ .
-If $V{DD} =$ 3 V, SCLK = 20 MHz, and the device is again in Power-Down mode between conversions, the power dissipation during normal operation is 4.8 mW.
+For example if the AD7476/AD7477/AD7478 is operated in a continuous sampling mode with a throughput rate of 100 kSPS and a SCLK of 20 MHz (V{DD} = 5 V), and the device is placed in the power-down mode between conversions, then the power consumption is calculated as follows.
+The power dissipation during normal operation is 17.5 mW (V{DD} = 5 V).
+If the powerup time is one dummy cycle, i.e., 1 μs, and the remaining conversion time is another cycle, i.e., 1 μ s, then the AD7476/ AD7477/AD7478 can be said to dissipate 17.5 mW for 2 μs during each conversion cycle.
+If the throughput rate is 100 kSPS, the cycle time is 10 μs and the average power dissipated during each cycle is $(2/10) \times (17.5 \text{ mW}) = 3.5 \text{ mW}$.
+If $V{DD} = 3 \text{ V}$, SCLK = 20 MHz and the device is again in power-down mode between conversions, the power dissipation during normal operation is 4.8 mW.
 The AD7476/AD7477/AD7478 can now be said to dissipate 4.8 mW for 2 μs during each conversion cycle.
-With a throughput rate of 100 kSPS, the average power dissipated during each cycle is $(2/10) \times (4.8 \text{ mW}) = 0.96 \text{ mW}$ .
-Figure 14 shows the power versus throughput rate when using the Power-Down mode between conversions with both 5 V and 3 V supplies.
+With a throughput rate of 100 kSPS, the average power dissipated during each cycle is $(2/10) \times (4.8 \text{ mW}) = 0.96 \text{ mW}$.
+Figure 20 shows the power versus throughput rate when using the power-down mode between conversions with both 5 V and 3 V supplies.